Qualytics/userguide/docs/anomalies/universal-anomaly.md

     ![Screenshot](../assets/anomalies/universal-anomaly-light.png#only-light)
     ![Screenshot](../assets/anomalies/universal-anomaly-dark.png#only-dark)

-* In this view, you can see the details of all the grouped datastores or filter for a specific data store.
+* In this view, you can see the details of all the grouped datastores or filter for a specific datastore.

     ![Screenshot](../assets/anomalies/anomalies-overviews-light.png#only-light)
     ![Screenshot](../assets/anomalies/anomalies-overviews-dark.png#only-dark)